Tokyo Paralympics, shooting: India’s Singhraj wins bronze in men’s 10m air pistol SH1

 India Tokyo Paralympics day 7 live updates

-Adana, who had qualified for the final in sixth position, had a very good first Competition Stage and was placed second at the end of it.
+Adhana, who had qualified for the final in sixth position, had a very good first Competition Stage and was placed second at the end of it.
 This meant that going into the Elimination stage, he was in line for a good finish.

 On the other hand, 19-year-old Narwal was eliminated in the seventh place, struggled to get going in the final.

-Adana had some tense moments but held his nerve to finish in the top three after a tight battle with the third Chinese shooter, Xiaolong Lou.
-Hovering around the top three, Adana dropped out of contention with his poor 19th shot but managed to get back in the reckoning with his 20th attempt.
+Adhana had some tense moments but held his nerve to finish in the top three after a tight battle with the third Chinese shooter, Xiaolong Lou.
+Hovering around the top three, Adhana dropped out of contention with his poor 19th shot but managed to get back in the reckoning with his 20th attempt.

 In an elimination battle, Singhraj shot 9.6 with his final shot while Lou shot 8.6 to go out.
 The total, at that point, was 196.8 to 196.5.
 Lou eventually finished fourth.